Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 > Being a classic CLI application, we can use the standard input with Hurl to provide requests
 > to be executed, instead of a file.

-So, our health api returns this JSON resource:
+So, our health API returns this JSON resource:

 ```
 {